Ramifications of Re-Gaining Weight After FDL Surgery

 Weight regain following Fleur-de-Lis abdominoplasty results in several consequences.
 Therefore, I always recommend that my patients prioritise maintaining a stable weight after FDL surgery and minimise the risk of weight regain.

-Below are ways to maintain a stable weight after Fleur-de-Lis tummy tuck surgery.
+Below are ways to maintain a stable weight after Fleur-de-Lis surgery.

 Exercise and Physical Activity